JiaNannnn/onboarding-with-react/frontend/src/hooks/ENHANCED_MAPPING_README.md

 2. Implementing machine learning to automatically improve mapping accuracy over time
 3. Adding ability to save and load custom mapping configurations
 4. Adding support for custom point naming conventions specific to different BMS vendors
+5. Implementing an automated improvement pipeline that handles multiple rounds of refinement
+6. Adding a feedback mechanism to learn from manual corrections